syntaxgu/Tool_Bag/README.md

 Systems that use systemd require the user elasticsearch limits are specifies in a **systemd configuration file.** This can be done one of two ways, but for this partiular situation, we will permanently define this in /etc/security/limits.conf

 In order to achieve this, we need to append the following line into /etc/security/limits.conf (Ubuntu ignores the limits.conf file for processes started by init.d, We need to enable this by uncommenting the following line in /etc/pam.d/su)

+# Note: These changes will only take effect the next time the elasticsearch user opens a new session.

 # Backup su file before any modificiations!
 sudo cp /etc/pam.d/su /etc/pam.d/su.bak